pileofwolves/finmer/Docs/content/asset-types/creatures.md

 # Creatures

 Creatures are things that can participate in the combat system.
 Each Creature has Health, stats determining combat effectiveness, and a set of flags that may override combat behavior.

-While Creatures are generally AI-controlled NPCs, note that the Player is also a Creature.
+All Creature assets that you create in the Editor are AI-controlled in-game.
+However, note that for the purpose of scripting, the player character is also a Creature; all properties and tools that you can use on Creatures you can also use on the player.

 :::note
 Creatures are only relevant for the combat system.
 Dialogue trees with NPCs are built with Scenes instead.